barisersoy101/optimized_clustering_algos/README.md

 #### **Preprocessing**
 - The process begins with cleaning unstructured text data, which may include emojis, irregular indentations, and missing punctuation.
 These are transformed into a standardized format to ensure more robust BERT embeddings, enhancing clustering accuracy.
 - Common sentences containing specific keywords are identified and removed to prevent skewed vectorization.
-For instance, repetitive sentences like "You can subscribe to the app for these prices" are simplified by retaining essential keywords such as "subscribe."
+For instance, repetitive sentences like "You can subscribe to the app for these prices" are erased by choosing essential keywords such as "subscribe."
 This significantly improves vectorization and clustering accuracy.

 #### **Clustering**
 - Multiple clustering algorithms are incorporated, allowing for flexible selection and application.